emberjs/data/CODE_OF_CONDUCT.md

 # Code Of Conduct

-The `ember-data` core team and and the broader `Ember` community are committed to everyone having a safe and inclusive experience.
+The `warp-drive` core team and and the broader `Ember` community are committed to everyone having a safe and inclusive experience.

 - Our **Community Guidelines / Code of Conduct** can be found at [emberjs.com/guidelines](https://emberjs.com/guidelines/)